Valouroe/subsurfer/README.md

     - Uploads CSV file to backend
     - Receives JSON file with subscription processing from backend
     - Processes JSON file into presentable data
-    - Displays subscription data in an interactive table
+    - Displays subscription data in an interactive table and pie chart
+    - Displays a PDF download button where users can download their output data as a PDF
     - Displays monthly, yearly, and total expenditures

 Backend: